hrandp/workflow-wp-underscore/builds/development/CONTRIBUTING.md

 ## Submitting issues
 Before submitting your issue, make sure it has not been discussed earlier.
 You can search for existing tickets [here](https://github.com/Automattic/_s/search).

-Here sare some tips to consider and to help you write a great report:
+Here are some tips to consider and to help you write a great report:

 * `_s` supports Microsoft Internet Explorer 11 and Edge, as well as the latest two versions of all other major browsers.
 * `_s` is backwards compatible with the two versions prior to the current stable version of WordPress.